 Games that combines both mechanics:

-- Similarly, the patrolling duties requires 10 stamina points to make a move, while the player has a limit of 150 stamina points (which cannot be increase through leveling up, unlike the energy bar).
+- Similarly, the patrolling duties require 10 stamina points to make a move, while the player has a limit of 150 stamina points (which cannot be increased through leveling up, unlike the energy bar).

 - The Battle Cats

 - Playing a level costs energy.
 In the non-Special levels, energy costs are lower the easier and earlier the level is.
 If you run out of energy, you can either pay to restore it all, claim a rank-up reward, or just wait a few hours to get more.

 - Gamatoto is a cat you can send out on expeditions for rewards.
 You can choose to have him adventure for 1, 3, or 6 real-time hours, and he returns with more rewards depending on how long he was adventuring.

 - In Criminal Case, the player is given an energy bar with a limit of 110 points, which refills one energy point every two minutes (meaning it takes two hours to fully replenish).
 Investigating crime scenes requires 20 energy.
 Analyzing clues found in the crime scenes can take anywhere from thirty minutes to 36 hours (when replaying a case to unlock bonus features, all analysis times are doubled).
 Players can spend real money to either speed up the analyses, purchase in-game food to refill the energy meter, or even get a subscription that permanently extends the energy bar for a weekly price.

 - Cooking Diary: Playing a round costs a heart that needs to be refilled every ten minutes.
 Also, when you purchase a store upgrade, you need to wait several minutes for the upgrade to be "delivered", although you can speed up the delivery by paying with gems or watching ads.

 - Egglia: Legend of the Redcap uses all sorts of timers, despite the mobile versions lacking any in-app purchases aside from buying chapters of the story.